kirielss/kirielss/README.md

 <blockquote>
     <p><i>
         I'm an avid learner.
 Always searching, always improving.
 I love to "connect the dots" and find common patterns on different topics.
-Click on the "About me" button to learn more. 💻🌀📝
+Click the "About me" button to learn more. 💻🌀📝
     </i></p>
 </blockquote>
 </div>